RandyKLe/YummyNoodleBar/3/README.ftl.md

     <@snippet "src/main/java/com/yummynoodlebar/config/WebAppInitializer.java" "root" "/complete"/>

-Now with a root Application Context being initialise, override `getServletConfigClasses`.
+Now with a root Application Context being initialised, override `getServletConfigClasses`.
 This again returns a list of Spring Configuration classes, in this case, just the ones that are used as Servlet delegates.

     <@snippet "src/main/java/com/yummynoodlebar/config/WebAppInitializer.java" "servletContext" "/complete"/>

-Lastly, add some extra configuration to map the servlet URL context and add a standard filter
+Lastly, add some extra configuration to map the servlet URL context and add a standard filter.

     <@snippet "src/main/java/com/yummynoodlebar/config/WebAppInitializer.java" "servletConfig" "/complete"/>

 `AbstractAnnotationConfigDispatcherServletInitializer` performs setup of the Spring `DispatcherServlet` and `ContextLoader` that are a standard part of Spring web applications.

 The `DispatcherServlet` is a 'front controller' servlet that receives all incoming requests that should be considered for the various controllers registered.
-The DispatcherServlet then is the overall orchestrator of how each incoming request is channelled to the appropriate handler method on the available controllers.
+The DispatcherServlet also orchestrates how each incoming request is channelled to the appropriate handler method on the available controllers.

 The full `WebAppInitializer` source code is shown below: